pmndrs/react-spring/readme.md

 This has a few gotchas:

 1. You can only animate styles!
+2. If you use transforms, make sure it's an array
-2. The components that receive your styles have to be special, animated components.
+3. The components that receive your styles have to be special, animated components.
 The styles are opaque objects, not regular styles!

-3. If you use transforms, make sure it's an array
+   By default you can use `animated.div`, `animated.span` and `animated.img`, you can create your own by calling: `animated.createAnimatedComponent('h1')` or whatever element you need.

 ```jsx
 import { Spring, animated } from 'react-spring'